patlab-ucsd/asimple/README.md

 If you are developing on Linux, it is very strongly recommended you do the
 following:

- 1. Copy the `redboard_artemis` file from the AmbiqSuiteSDK project to `~/.local/share/meson/cross/` (create the directory if it doesn't exist `mkdir -p ~/.local/share/meson/cross/`
+ 1. Copy the `artemis` file from the AmbiqSuiteSDK project to `~/.local/share/meson/cross/` (create the directory if it doesn't exist `mkdir -p ~/.local/share/meson/cross/`
-    - This will make it so that you can access that cross-file just by calling its name, e.g. `--cross-file redboard_artemis` instead of by its full path.
+    - This will make it so that you can access that cross-file just by calling its name, e.g. `--cross-file artemis` instead of by its full path.

 In order for the SDK library to be found, `pkgconf` must know where it is.
 The